Raising a daughter as a single dad definitely requires certain knowledge. Here are 7 tips to guide you on your single dad journey!

 Luckily, in-person stores have fitting rooms so they will have the ability to try things on before purchasing.
 But online stores do not have this luxury.
 This is why knowing one’s body measurements is so important.
 By teaching them this nifty life hack, they’ll also be learning a life lesson that can even be used in adulthood.

 Measurements that daughters need to know are their bust size (under the breasts and over their breasts in centimeters or inches), their waist size (just above their belly buttons), and their hip size (from hip bone to hip bone).
 To do this, you’ll need a soft body measuring tape.
 Have your daughters write these measurements down in their journals or phones.
-Remind them to take these measurements twice a year because bodily growth is unpredictable from child to child.
+Remind them to take these measurements twice a year because bodily growth is unpredictable from child to child, and between phases of puberty.

 #5 Learn to consider their feelings.